 Jonathan draws on his unique experiences building the capacity of nonprofits here at home and around the world.
-Prior to launching Third Plateau, Jonathan lived in St. Louis, where he consulted for a number of organizations on issues, including volunteer management strategies for the local PBS affiliate, earned revenue models for an employment assistance agency, pricing strategies for a national women’s rights nonprofit, and inventory and operations optimization for a foster care organization.
+Prior to launching Third Plateau, Jonathan lived in St. Louis, where he consulted for a number of organizations on social impact issues, including volunteer management strategies for the local PBS affiliate, earned revenue models for an employment assistance agency, pricing strategies for a national women’s rights nonprofit, and inventory and operations optimization for a foster care organization.
 While living in Athens Greece, he worked as the Special Programs Director at Caritas Athenas Refugee Center, helping refugees from Somalia, Guinea, Afghanistan, and Iraq settle and restart their lives in the European Union.
 At Caritas, he increased the soup kitchen capacity five-fold and developed comprehensive language and culture courses for the agency’s clients.

 Prior to moving to Greece, Jonathan served as the Housing Coordinator at Step Up on Second, a Santa Monica-based nonprofit that provides services to homeless men and women suffering from severe mental illness.
 At Step Up, Jonathan expanded the agency’s housing services, oversaw over 3,000 housing cases, and wrote the comprehensive homeless housing guide, Step Up on Second’s Guide to Housing, which is still used by Los Angeles County for training every housing coordinator in the county.
 Jonathan also worked in Chicago as the Regional Director at Campus Kitchens Project, a national hunger-relief nonprofit.
 There, he grew the client base four-fold, initiated culinary employment training programs for Chicago’s unemployed, and oversaw the organization’s national expansion efforts.